 What is real, anyway?
-Reality is a state of mind.
+Reality, too, is a state of mind.
 If we think it, then it is.
 If other people claim to have experienced certain psychic phenomena, for instance, who am I to doubt their word?
 I believe that everyone has some degree of psychic power, and although some persons’ extrasensory gifts may be more highly developed than others, most neglect to use their power out of fear, skepticism or mere unawareness.
 I am certainly aware of my own psychic ability, but probably not its full potential.
+My mother had it to some degree, so it could be hereditary.

 Here is something that happens to me much too often for me just to discount it as mere coincidence.
 Numerous times I’ll be sitting at home and a name will come into my head for no particular reason, and just seconds later the phone will ring and it’s the very person that I was just thinking of!
 Apparently, when the person decided to call me, it sent a telepathic signal to me to let me know.
 Sometimes I will think of someone while I am out on the street, and however unlikely, they will immediately appear!
 There is a common expression, “Well, speak of the Devil!
 We were just talking about you!“